BACK TO DIRECTIVES

 Favor Determinism Over Flexibility

 Flexible systems feel adaptive but behave inconsistently.
-When behavior changes based on interpretation or context, enforcement weakens.
-Discipline becomes reliable when systems are deterministic.
+When behavior changes based on interpretation, enforcement weakens.

 This directive prioritizes predictable behavior over situational adjustment.